dnaeon/py-vpoller/docs/terminology.rst

 ===========

 ``vPoller Proxy``
-   ZeroMQ proxy which distributes tasks to and load balances client requests.
+   ZeroMQ proxy which distributes tasks and load balances client requests.
 The application running the ``vPoller Proxy`` is ``vpoller-proxy``.